marcduiker/dapr-docs/daprdocs/content/en/developing-applications/error-codes/errors-overview.md

 An error code is a numeric or alphamueric code that indicates the nature of an error and, when possible, why it occured.

 Dapr error codes are standardized strings for over 80+ common errors across HTTP and gRPC requests when using the Dapr APIs.
 These codes are both:
-- Returned in the JSON response body of the request
+- Returned in the JSON response body of the request.
 - When enabled, logged in debug-level logs in the runtime.
   - If you're running in Kubernetes, error codes are logged in the sidecar.
   - If you're running in self-hosted, you can enable and run debug logs.